Check Compensation

 This means that as a passenger, you have to try to find out what caused the delay, and if you're told it was caused by maintenance or technical problems, you might be left wondering whether or not you're owed anything.

-Aircraft Maintenance is Routine and Scheduled
+Aircraft maintenance is routine and scheduled

-D-checks are major inspections where the aircraft is disassembled to examine every aspect of the plane thoroughly.
-They take around 2 months to complete and only happen every 6-10 years.
+• D-Checks are major inspections where the aircraft is disassembled to examine every aspect of the plane thoroughly.
+They take around 2 months to complete and happen only every 6–10 years.

-Disrupted flight due to maintenance?You might have a right to compensation - up to €600.Check Your Flight
+Disrupted flight due to maintenance?You may have a right to compensation — up to £520 (€600).Check your flight

 an airplane mechanic checking the landing gear

-Technical and Mechanical Issues
+Technical and mechanical issues

 • Navigation and communication systems